 Price; hang tags indicate 165,000 yen, so maybe $1500 US in the late 1990s.
+A 1999 photo magazine ad shows a price of $1529 from a discount dealer, (B&H Photo).
 Current eBay prices range anywhere from $500 to $800 depending on condition and if it comes with the original box or is refurbished etc.

 Build material; appears to be a mixture of metal and plastic.
 Fit and finish are very good.